marco262/my_wiki/data/onednd/advancement/feats.md

 You are a practiced musician, granting you the following benefits:

 * **Instrument Training.** You gain Tool Proficiency with three Musical Instruments of your choice.
-* **Inspiring Song.** As you finish a Short Rest or a Long Rest, you can play a song on a Musical Instrument with which you have Tool Proficiency and give Inspiration to allies who hear the song.
+* **Inspiring Song.** As you finish a [[glossary:Short Rest]] or a [[glossary:Long Rest]], you can play a song on a Musical Instrument with which you have Tool Proficiency and give Inspiration to allies who hear the song.
 The number of allies you can affect in this way equals your Proficiency Bonus.

 ## Savage Attacker